Firefighters demonstrate how to properly use a yellow fire hydrant with hoses.

 FireFighter1 Hose

 A hose designed for use in fire emergencies.
-It’s made with polypropylene parts to resist pool water and chemicals, and it’s UL certified.
+It’s made with polypropylene parts to withstand pool water and chemicals, and it’s UL certified.
 It’s also lightweight and easy to use

 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.